The destructive effects of food addiction

 Drug addicts can avoid the drug itself.
 However, we can’t avoid food altogether.

-Let’s take a look at dopamine.
+It’s because of one chemical in our brains, dopamine.
 Dopamine is a powerful chemical neurotransmitter in our brains that send messages.
 Simon Sinek stated:

 “Dopamine is also addictive.
 Alcohol.
 Gambling.
 Cell phone.
 Get the goal — get the bonus.
 People are getting addicted…The feelings don’t last.”